top of page

 He or she is a horrible person; they record each and every miss when you are practice putting, and store the information in a perfect database, and they are a great statistician – even if you are not!

 Thus, when you stand a long way from a basket, with a pile of discs, and you start shooting, he starts recording your misses.
 He doesn't remember the times you DO get one in – just the misses.
-So, if you throw 10 discs and get 2 in, then he knows you miss 80% of those putts!
+So, if you throw 10 discs from 10 metres, and get 2 in, then he knows you miss 80% of those putts!

 And, when you are on the course shaping up at the 10-metre mark, your Inner Asshole is whispering in your ear, "You miss 80% of these".
 And with such encouragement, your chance of making the putt falls to almost zero.

-If you doubt the power of your Inner Asshole, consider this: he can actually take control of your lungs and voice box, and cause you to shout out, "OH [YourName], YOU ARE SO STUPID!"
+If you doubt the power of your Inner Asshole, consider this: they can actually take control of your lungs and voice box, and cause you to shout out, "OH [Your Name], YOU ARE SO STUPID!"

 Which of us has not exclaimed this on the course?
 But it was not US doing it – but rather our Inner Asshole.
 At no other time in your life would you shout out that you are useless or stupid.
 And why would you?
 Because you are NOT useless and you are NOT stupid!